ORIGINAL RESEARCH article

 The datasets generated for this study can be found in online repositories.
 The names of the repository/repositories and accession number(s) can be found below: https://www.ncbi.nlm.nih.gov/, PRJNA714796.

-ZG designed the total topic and all the experiments and took in charge of almost all the experiments operations and the data analyses.
+ZG designed the total topic and all the experiments and took in charge of almost all the experiments and the data analyses.
 YS took in charge of the purification of Cys3p of budding yeast.
 FW took in charge of the direction on the data analyses.
-All authors contributed to the article and approved the submitted version.
+XW took in charge of the manuscript preparation.
+All the authors contributed to the article and approved the submitted version.

 Conflict of Interest